Engineering portfolio

 - Estimated the existing parking demand for the Culture Cannabis Club of Concord

-- Performed the modelling of the interchange I-680 and SR-4 for existing and future conditions
+- Performed the modeling of the interchange I-680 and SR-4 for existing and future conditions

 European Organization for Nuclear Research (CERN)